Continuation Proof of Segments

 need to be replaced with the actual configuration used.

-Firstly, use zkWasm to set up the proof generation and generate vkeys for segments.
+Firstly, use to set up the proof generation and generate vkeys for segments.
 Here, the continuation features need to be enabled.

 Where $NAME